Derek-Wen/top50-spotify-quiz/README.md

 A recommendation system was developed using k-Nearest Neighbors (k-NN):

-* All numerical features scaled using StandardScaler to ensure equal influence in distance calculations
+* All numerical features scaled using StandardScaler to ensure equal influence in distance calculations (one-hot encode for genre and countries)
 * Each song is represented by a numeric feature vector
-* k-NN identifies tracks similar to a user-selected song.
+* k-NN identifies tracks similar to a user-selected song
 * Similarity measured using Euclidean distance after scaling

 K-NN was used due to the fact that it is lightweight, simple, interpretable, very fast, and requires no training labels.